pysat/pysat/docs/tutorial_iteration.rst

    Returning cnofs vefi dc_b data for 05/12/10
    Maximum meridional magnetic perturbation  26.583

-So far, the iteration support has only saved a single line of code, the .load line.
-However, this line in the examples above is tied to loading by date.
+So far, the iteration support has only saved a single line of code.
 What if we wanted to load by file instead?
-This would require changing the code.
+Normally this would require changing the code.
 However, with the abstraction provided by the Instrument iteration, that is no longer the case.

 .. code:: python